canonical/kernel-docs/docs/reference/ubuntu-kernels.md

   It may still lack support for core components (e.g., AppArmor, NVIDIA drivers, ZFS, etc.) and is not guaranteed to have all features necessary to fully support an Ubuntu system.
 * **Availability:** As it usually does not have all core components necessary to run a full Ubuntu user-space, it is available only via development PPAs and not in the Ubuntu archive.

+(ref-ubuntu-kernel-variants-branches-ukn)=

 ### Ubuntu Kernel Next (UKN)

-Because the `linux-unstable` kernel moves too fast for larger integration work, the Canonical Kernel Team maintains the [Ubuntu Kernel Next](<https://canonical-kteam-docs.readthedocs-hosted.com/public/reference/kernels/uknext/uknext.html>) tree.
+Because the `linux-unstable` kernel moves too fast for larger integration work, the Canonical Kernel Team maintains the [Ubuntu Kernel Next] tree.
 UKN integration tree designed to bridge the gap between the volatility of `linux-unstable` and the stability required for partner development.

 * **Workflow:** It is a periodic, read-only snapshot of `linux-unstable`.
 * **Integration:** It provides a stable code base for integration work into the next development kernel.
   Integration issues (e.g., conflicts) can be spotted and fixed earlier.

+(ref-ubuntu-kernel-variants-branches-linux)=

 ### The `linux` tree